When is the best time to visit Florence, Italy?

 - High Season (mid-May through July and September): Summer is high tourist season in Florence, with one exception.
 During the month of August, the majority of Italians take a holiday away from the city, which means the crowds will mostly be tourists then and it may be possible to find some discounted hotel rates.
 Between mid-May and July, and through the month of September, airfares and accommodation rates are highest, it’s likely to be hot, and crowds will be at their peak.

 - Shoulder Season (March through mid-May, except Easter; October and November): The shoulder season, especially March, April (outside of Easter week), and October, is considered by many to be the best time to visit Florence.
 This is when the weather is often pleasant and the hordes of tourists either haven’t arrived or are beginning to diminish.

-- Low Season (August and December through February, with the exception of Carnival): The low season in Florence is generally winter, aside from Carnival which is usually in February but can also be in March.
-This is the time when you can expect few crowds and bigger discounts on accommodation and airfare.
+- Low Season (August and December through February, with the exception of Carnival): The low season in Florence is generally winter, aside from Carnival (usually in February but sometimes in March).
+During winter expect smaller crowds and bigger discounts on accommodation and airfare.
 A winter visit means cooler temperatures, but snow is extremely rare – in most cases, the city can be enjoyed comfortably by preparing for fog and rain.
-And because Italians take their vacations in August, this month is also considered to be the low season by many, as it brings business closures of small mom-and-pop type hotels, restaurants, and shops.
+Outside of the winter months, August is also considered the low season, because most Italians take their vacations during this month, which means many small hotels, restaurants, and shops close down.